-2. Remove the timing cover fixing screws (noting the screws are of different lengths).
-Remove cover using a rubber hammer, tapping round the sides of the cover gently.
-Under no circumstance drive screwdrivers or such between the mating faces as this will destroy the re-sealing of the timing cover.
+1b.
+Unscrew the oil switch from timing cover.
+Remove the eight timing cover fixing screws (noting the screws are different lengths).
+Remove cover using a rubber hammer, tapping round the sides of the cover gently and finally tapping behind the oil switch boss.
+Under no circumstance drive screwdrivers or such between the mating faces, as this will destroy the re-sealing of the timing cover.

-3. The old oil pump is held in place by two nuts with cone locking washers.
+1c.
+The old oil pump is held in place by two nuts with cone locking washers.
 Remove the nuts and washers.
 Slide pump and gasket off the studs.
 Screw the two nuts onto one stud and lock them together.

-i.e. turn inside nut anticlockwise and outside nut clockwise.
-With spanner on inside, turn nut anticlockwise: stud will now unscrew.
+Turn inside nut anticlockwise and outside nut clockwise.
+With spanner on inside nut turn anticlockwise the stud will now unscrew.
 Repeat for second stud.
+The old studs will not be needed to fit the new Morgo pump